andrelohmann/vagrant-elasticstack-unbound/README.md

 ## content

-Vagrant template, to deploy an elasticstack (elasticsearch + kibana + beats) test stack together with an unbound machine, shipping logs to elasticsearch.
+Vagrant template, to deploy an elasticstack (elasticsearch + kibana + beats) test stack together with an unbound + nginx machine, shipping logs to elasticsearch.
+Also, there is a mailhog (a demo mailserver) installed and configured, so you can use watchers to alert on email, when trial license is activated.

 ## Usage